Short-term health plans in Virginia

 If you’re in need of health insurance coverage in Virginia, you’ll want to first check to see if you might be eligible for a special enrollment period that would allow you to enroll in an ACA-compliant major medical plan.
 There several qualifying life events that will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Virginia.
 These plans are purchased on a month-to-month basis, so you can enroll in one (with a premium subsidy if you’re eligible) even if you’re only going to need it for a few months before another policy takes effect.

 When should I consider short-term health insurance in Virginia?

-Whether on the shores of Virginia Beach or riding high in the Shenandoah, you might find a situation where a short-term health plan might be the only option, such as:
+Excluding coverage for pre-existing conditions can make short-term policies appear more affordable than ACA-compliant policies.
+However, that upfront affordability can quickly be wiped out by out-of-pocket expenses (like monthly premiums and deductibles) or any costs for a healthcare service for an uncovered condition.
+Whether on the shores of Virginia Beach or riding high in the Shenandoah, you might find a situation where a short-term health plan might be a viable option, such as:

 - If you missed open enrollment for ACA-compliant coverage and do not have a qualifying event that would trigger a special enrollment period.

-- Virginians who earn more than 400% of the poverty level.
-(For 2021 coverage, that’s $51,040 for a single person.
-If your ACA-specific modified adjusted gross income is slightly higher than the subsidy-eligible amount, there are steps you can take to reduce it.)
+- Folks who earn more than 400% of the poverty level (for 2021 coverage, that amounts to $51,040 for a single person; if your ACA-specific modified adjusted gross income is slightly above the subsidy-eligible threshold, there are steps you can take to reduce it).

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.